Complete guide to comparing dog food prices

 Another issue with standard “cup” type measurements is that each type of dog food has a different calorie density, so think in term of calories instead of cups.
 Many times dog food bags will tell you how many calories are in a cup such as 409 Kcals/cup.
 The calories your dog needs depends on his weight and activity level.
 Many experts say that dogs should eat 25-30 calories per pound that they weigh.
 This would mean that if your dog was 10 pounds, he should eat 250 - 300 calories which would be about

 However, with a fresh food service such as Nom Nom we take the guesswork out of determining the proper portions for your pooch.
 You tell us the age, weight, activity level, and any health issues your dog may have, and we’ll calculate the perfect portion size for your pet.
-We also have four delicious recipes for dogs and one for cats so your fur baby will get all the proper nutrition he deserves in interesting flavors that he can’t help but gobble down.
+We also have four delicious recipes for dogs so your fur baby will get all the proper nutrition he deserves in interesting flavors that he can’t help but gobble down.

 Tip #2: Simply calculate how much each dog food costs per meal